SonQBChau/books/Clean Code.md

     Date newDate = date.add(5);

 >Would you expect this to add five days to the date?
 Or is it weeks, or hours?
 Is the date instance changed or does the function just return a new Date without changing the old one?
 You can’t tell from the call what the function does.
 >If the function adds five days to the date and changes the date, then it should be called *addDaysTo* or *increaseByDays*.
-If, on the other hand, the function returns a new date that is five days later but does not change the date instance, it should be called daysLater or daysSince.
+If, on the other hand, the function returns a new date that is five days later but does not change the date instance, it should be called *daysLater* or *daysSince*.

 **Understand the Algorithm**
 >Often the best way to gain this knowledge and understanding is to refactor the function into something that is so clean and expressive that it is obvious how it works.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTU5NTUzNTksNTk0ODA3MTQ0LC0zNz
+eyJoaXN0b3J5IjpbNTk2NDYwNTQ5LDU5NDgwNzE0NCwtMzcwND
-A0NTg0NjIsOTMxMDQ5ODY2LC01NDc2MTI5ODQsMTg4MzAxNTgz
+U4NDYyLDkzMTA0OTg2NiwtNTQ3NjEyOTg0LDE4ODMwMTU4MzYs
-Niw4MzE4OTI4NTBdfQ==
+ODMxODkyODUwXX0=
 -->